heyjva/support/content/src/green/troubleshooting/resetting-the-device.md

    1. Press and hold the button.
       - Reapply power and make sure the system has an Internet connection.
       - Keep the button pressed until the yellow LED turns on solid.
       - **Troubleshooting**: The yellow LED blinks, instead of turning on solid.
 This means you do not have the HAOS version required to perform this procedure.
-In this case, [Reset the device using an SD card](/guides/reset_with_sd_card/)
+In this case, [reset the device using an SD card](/guides/reset_with_sd_card/)
    2. Release the button.
       - The LEDs start blinking.
       - The Home Assistant Operating System now downloads the latest version of Home Assistant Supervisor and Home Assistant Core.